pmrt/form-validation-JS/README.md

 - ```VALID_STYLE : { color: <color>, text: <text> }``` Sets the style when the regular expression matches with its field value.
 - ```INVALID_STYLE: { color: <color>, text: <text>}``` Sets the style when the regular expression doesn't match with its field value.
 - ```FIELDS : { <field-name> : <regular-expression-without-quotes> }``` Sets the fields and its regular expressions, field-name must match with the field "id" (with the suffix "-input") and "name" (just with the name with no suffix) attribs in the html, then you need the labelValidation which will show te results to have the same id with the suffix "-validation".
-See How to section below.
+[See How to above](#how-to).
 - ```VALID_ON_EVENT : <event>```.
 You can use it in order to set the event wich will raise the validation, by default it's focusout so it will check if the regular expression matches when the element loses the focus.
 Similarly, you could set it to 'keyup' in order to check if the regular expression matches every time you release a key inside the element.